nokiadatagathering/ndgdocs/sphinx/source/editor.rst

 .. |new-question_png| image:: images/new-question.png

-Clicking the question text will open out into the questions toolbar
+Clicking the question text will open out into the :doc:`questions` toolbar